Rukono/Rukono/README.md

 - 👋 Hi, I’m Tihomir
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python and HTML
+- 🌱 I’m currently learning The fundamentals of C#
 - 📫 you can reach me here or on my email - protisho9@gmail.com - for projects

 <!---